 Arts and Crafts Kits

-Lyons Library will have monthly Craft & Activity kits.
-Holiday kits are ready!
-Pick up kits at the Library, 279 8th ST in Lyons.
+Lyons Library has monthly take and make craft bags that include activities and coloring sheets.
+Pick up kits at the Library, 279 8th St. in Lyons.

 Who Can Get a Card

 If you live within the Lyons City limits this is your library, supported by property taxes; there is no additional charge for a library card.
 Your library card provides you access to the materials within the Lyons Public Library and the 1.5 million items in the Chemeketa Cooperative Regional Library Service system, as well as numerous digital materials.

 If you are under 18 years old and live outside the city limits there is no charge for a library card thanks to a special CCRLS program at our libraries designed to reduce barriers to information and to encourage reading and education.
 Up to 25 young adult and children’s materials may be checked out on these cards for NO CHARGE.